Laritello/osu-music/README.md

 * <a href="https://github.com/ppy">ppy</a> for his <a href="https://osu.ppy.sh/home">awesome game</a>
 * <a href="https://github.com/HoLLy-HaCKeR">HoLLy-HaCKeR</a> for his <a href="https://github.com/HoLLy-HaCKeR/osu-database-reader">osu-database-reader</a>
 * Norberth Csorba for his <a href="https://stackoverflow.com/questions/55599743/naudio-fft-returns-small-and-equal-magnitude-values-for-all-frequencies">FrequencySpectrum class</a>
+* amdpastrana for his <a href="https://www.aimp.ru/forum/index.php?topic=60001.0">AIMP Skin</a> which I used as a base for osu.Music UI.

 ## Credits
 Full list of used libraries and resources soon will be available in "About" section within the program.